 Toppings

 When it comes to toppings, cold fermented pizza dough doesn’t dictate how you should top your pizza.
-You can of course use your favorite pizza sauce, cheese, and toppings, but if you’re looking for perfect crispy, Italian pizza, I have a few tips for you.
+You can of course use your favorite pizza sauce, cheese, and toppings, but if you’re looking for the perfect crust for crispy, Italian pizza, I have a few tips for you.

 Don’t Overtop Your Pizza!